-- Doing a day of rehearsal allows you to plan your rehearsal dinner anywhere, anytime.
+- Having a day of rehearsal allows you to plan your rehearsal dinner anywhere, anytime.
 You don’t have to search for a nearby restaurant and worry about timing of the dinner and traffic getting to and from the venue to the restaurant.
-Gather with your besties and enjoy the stress-free evening at your favorite hangout spot, or favorite restaurant, and relax.
+Gather with your bridal party and enjoy the stress-free evening at your favorite hangout spot, or favorite restaurant, and relax.
 You can even do the rehearsal portion at the dinner location.
-A Rehearsal can be done anywhere- at any time other than the venue.
+Pro Tip, the Rehearsal can be done anywhere- at any time other than the venue.
 BONUS: If you have a wedding planner/day of planner or coordinator, guess what?
 They are going handle all the details the day of.
 They will be there to direct traffic and tell the wedding party exactly what to do and where to stand that day.
 Why do it twice?

 - Out of town guests/travelers?
 Awesome!
 Save them an extra day and let them get settled in before the celebrations commence!
 Day of wedding rehearsals give your out-of-towners a little wiggle room in case of travel delays, traffic, and or unexpected flight changes.

-- Guys coming in later?
+Are the Guys coming in later?
 Cool, don’t panic.
 When the girls arrive at KP to start hair and make-up at 10am, do a quick run through with just the bridesmaids, 15-20 minutes tops.
-Then, when the guys arrive later in the day, the planner can do a run through with them too.
-Now both parties have practiced their steps, and know exactly what to do, and it is fresh on their minds!
+Furthermore, when the guys arrive later in the day, the wedding planner can do a run through with them too.
+As a result, both parties have practiced their steps, and know exactly what to do, and it is fresh on their minds!
 Feeling better about the day of rehearsal yet?

-- It’s just a quick walkthrough (everyone knows how to walk, correct?).
+- It’s just a quick walk-through (everyone knows how to walk, correct?).
 Don’t over-rate the rehearsal.
 The procession down the aisle and standing at the alter are self-explanatory.
 Don’t over think it.
-Don’t let other people make you crazy about these things.
+And definitely don’t let other people make you crazy about these things.
 Have a dinner if you want, don’t if you don’t.
 Absolutely not necessary.
-The planner will help everyone get down the aisle, and the officiant will take it from there and tell you exactly what to do.
+The wedding planner will help everyone get down the aisle, and the officiant will take it from there and tell you exactly what to do.